Chart Color Schemes

 The level of residential development activity in Hyde Park - Pimlico is very low in comparison to the average area assessed nationally by AreaSearch

 Hyde Park - Pimlico has seen approximately eight new homes approved annually over the past five financial years, totalling forty homes.
-As of FY-26, one approval has been recorded.
-The average number of new residents per year per dwelling constructed between FY-21 and FY-25 is 0.1.
-This indicates that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
+So far in FY26, two approvals have been recorded.
+On average, 0.1 new residents per year per dwelling constructed have been recorded between FY21 and FY25.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and potential for population growth beyond current forecasts.

-The average construction cost value of new homes is $291,000, which is below the regional average, suggesting more affordable housing options for buyers.
-In FY-26, $106.4 million in commercial approvals have been registered, indicating strong commercial development momentum.
-Compared to the rest of Queensland, Hyde Park - Pimlico has significantly less development activity, 60.0% below the regional average per person.
+The average construction cost value of new homes is $291,000, which is below the regional average, indicating more affordable housing options.
+In this financial year, $106.4 million in commercial approvals have been registered, showing strong commercial development momentum.
+Compared to the rest of Queensland, Hyde Park - Pimlico has significantly less development activity, with 60.0% fewer approvals per person than the regional average.
 This limited new supply generally supports stronger demand and values for established properties.
-Nationally, this activity is also lower, reflecting market maturity and possible development constraints.
+Nationally, development activity is also lower, reflecting market maturity and possible development constraints.

-New development consists of 57.0% standalone homes and 43.0% attached dwellings, with a growing mix of townhouses and apartments providing options across different price points.
+New development consists of 57.0% standalone homes and 43.0% attached dwellings, with a growing mix of townhouses and apartments offering options across different price points.
 With around 637 people per dwelling approval, Hyde Park - Pimlico reflects a highly mature market.
-Given the expected stable or declining population, housing pressure in Hyde Park - Pimlico is likely to remain reduced, potentially creating opportunities for buyers.
+Given the expected stable or declining population, there should be reduced pressure on housing in Hyde Park - Pimlico, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development